0xSY3/PolkaDEV-AI/README.md

 3. **InkCraft**
    - Effortless smart contract development using AI.
    - Generates Ink! smart contract code based on Intent and Pseudo Code.
-   - Example: *"I want a contract that locks ERC-20 tokens and rewards an ERC-721 NFT after 10 days."*
-   - Provides pseudo code with functions, definitions, and conditions.
+   - Provides code with functions, definitions, and conditions.
    - Converts pseudo code into Ink! smart contract code with a single click.

 4. **Transaction Decoder**